codalogic/Aarch64-Experiments/060-puthex/README.md

     b       putc
 ```

 Examples of calling `puthex` are below.

 This highlights another feature of
 the instruction set.
 Because all instructions are coded into 32-bit words it's
 impossible for an instruction to encode a 64-bit immediate value.
 The largest
 immediate value that can be inserted into a register in one instruction is 16-bits.

-There are two ways around this.

-Firstly, you can use the zero and insert move instruction `movz` together with the
-keep and insert `movk` instruction.
-These instructions allow the specified 16-bit
-immediate value to be left shifted by `0`, `16`, `32` or `48` bits before inserting the
-value into a register.

-The second is to use the special assembler `ldr x0, =0xfedcba9876543210` form.
-This
-puts the value in the `.text` area of the program and automagically defines a pointer
-to it which is inserted in place of the specified value.
-Using `objdump -d puthex`
-will give you a better idea of how this works.
-The result of this is show after the
-code snippet.
+Therefore the following 16-bit values can be loaded in one instruction.

 ```asm
 _start: